Lead Generation

 Here’s the on-page checklist I use so pages can rank and convert without sounding spammy.

-- H2/H3 subheads: use situation terms and questions as subheads
+H2/H3 SubheadsUse situation terms and questions where they fit naturally.

-- Internal anchor links: link from questions to the exact section that answers it
+Internal LinksLink questions to the exact section that answers them.

 A simple rule that keeps you out of trouble: one primary keyword per page, then a handful of close variations that fit naturally.